fleapower/Google-Script-Contacts-Sync/README.md

 # Google-Script-Contacts-Sync
 Synchronize Google contacts across multiple accounts.

-See the script file itself for more information and setup instructions.
+See the GSCS.js file for more information and setup instructions.